Eddy Usage

 TEMPERATURE_PROBE_CALIBRATE PROBE=fly_eddy_probe TARGET={desired_temperature} STEP={temperature_range_value}

-# Step 5: Set print temperature (modify according to actual needs)
+# Step 5: Set printing temperatures (modify as needed)

 SET_HEATER_TEMPERATURE HEATER=heater_bed TARGET={bed_temp}